 Idk….or I wouldn’t have know till this last weekend when I made three batches for photos.

 We eat them pretty much right away so I had not had a true test of time before.
 Of course, we were not able to eat three big batches of donuts at once!
 Even we have our limits lol.

 I made the donuts on Saturday morning and by Sunday night they were starting to taste a little…dry.
 By Monday afternoon they were chewy and not edible.
 So if your crew has more patience than mine and can make 18 donuts last more than a day and a half, just cut the recipe down by one half.

 Will the donuts freeze?

 I don’t recommend freezing with the glaze on.
 It will crack and you will be sad.
-If you freeze then then glaze afterwords, the glaze will also crack.
+If you freeze then glaze afterward, the glaze will also crack.
 You can thaw and cover with sugar or regular frosting.